Introduction to the MUSOC -

 The Melbourne University Series of Organ Concerts

-A world-first initiative featuring the next generation of Australian organists, the MUSOC is presented by the Australian and New Zealand College of Organists, with generous support from the University of Melbourne and Trinity, Ormond and Queen’s Colleges.
+A world-first initiative featuring the next generation of Australian organists, the MUSOC is presented by the Australian and New Zealand College of Organists with generous support from the University of Melbourne, Trinity, Ormond and Queen’s Colleges together with partner venues The Scots' Church, Melbourne and St Patrick's Cathedral, Melbourne.

 In accord with ANZCO’s mission, by promoting organ performance, teaching and learning, the MUSOC helps to build the profile of the King of Instruments and develop a sustainable pipe organ culture in Australasia.